 Nevertheless, for the sake of continuing our debate, let's limit our discussion to whether or not water baptism is necessary for us now.
 Do we need to be baptized in water in order to be justified by faith?

-The answer is no because if it were necessary then it would violate the Scriptures’ clear teaching that justification is by grace through faith.
+The answer is no because if it were necessary, then it would violate the Scriptures’ clear teaching that justification is by grace through faith.
 It is never said that we are justified by faith and something whether it be law, ceremony, or sincerity of heart.

-In Acts 16:27-34 when the jailer had been awakened by an earthquake and he saw that the prisoners under his charge did not escape he asked Paul “what must I do to be saved?"
-The answer was simple, “believe in the Lord Jesus Christ, and you shall be saved, you and your household.”
+In Acts 16:27-34, when the jailer had been awakened by an earthquake and he saw that the prisoners under his charge did not escape, he asked Paul “what must I do to be saved?"
+The answer was simple, “Believe in the Lord Jesus Christ, and you shall be saved, you and your household.”
 He was then immediately baptized.
 Notice that Paul did not say that you must believe the Lord Jesus Christ and be baptized in order to be saved.
 He left baptism out.
 He said believe.
 If baptism is necessary for salvation, then why did Paul exclude it?

-In Acts 10:44-47 it says, "While Peter was still speaking these words, the Holy Spirit fell upon all those who were listening to the message.
+In Acts 10:44-47, it says, "While Peter was still speaking these words, the Holy Spirit fell upon all those who were listening to the message.
 45 And all the circumcised believers who had come with Peter were amazed, because the gift of the Holy Spirit had been poured out upon the Gentiles also.
 46 For they were hearing them speaking with tongues and exalting God.
 Then Peter answered, 47 “Surely no one can refuse the water for these to be baptized who have received the Holy Spirit just as we did, can he?”
 These people were saved.
-The gift of the Holy Spirit was on the Gentiles and they were speaking in tongues.
-Tongues is a gift given to the members of the Christian Church, as 1 Cor.
+The gift of the Holy Spirit was on the Gentiles, and they were speaking in tongues.
+Tongues is a gift given to the members of the Christian Church--as 1 Cor.
 14:1-5 shows us.
 Also, unbelievers don't praise God.
 They can't because praise to the true God is a deep spiritual matter that is foreign to the unsaved.
 1 Cor.
-2:14 says the unbeliever does not receive or understand spiritual things and Rom.
-3:10-12 says the unbeliever does not seek for God and is a hater of God.
+2:14 says that the unbeliever does not receive or understand spiritual things, and Rom.
+3:10-12 says that the unbeliever does not seek for God and is a hater of God.
 Therefore, the ones in Acts 10:44-47 who are speaking in tongues and praising God are definitely saved, and they are saved before they are baptized.
 This simply isn't an exception.
 It is a reality.

 Another way of dealing with the baptism issue is with a brief discussion about someone on her deathbed in a hospital.
 And let me tell you, I have spoken with at least two hospital chaplains who told me that this happens.

-Let’s say there is a person who is dying and the Chaplain comes in and gives him the gospel.
-Then under the conviction of the Holy Spirit which is in accordance with John 16:8, the person believes that Jesus died for his sins, was buried, and rose from the dead according to the Scriptures.
+Let’s say there is a person who is dying, and the Chaplain comes in and gives him the gospel.
+Then under the conviction of the Holy Spirit, which is in accordance with John 16:8, the person believes that Jesus died for his sins, was buried, and rose from the dead according to the Scriptures.
 This person confesses with his mouth that Jesus is Lord (Rom.
 10:9-10), prays to Christ (1 Cor.
-1:2; John 14:14), and receives Christ (John 1:12), by faith but dies before water baptism is administered, is that person saved or damned?
+1:2, John 14:14), and receives Christ (John 1:12) by faith but dies before water baptism is administered.
+Is that person saved or damned?

 Paul tells us in Romans 4:5, "But to the one who does not work, but believes in Him who justifies the ungodly, his faith is reckoned as righteousness," and again in Romans 5:1, "therefore having been justified by faith, we have peace with God through our Lord Jesus Christ."